CAVE: Interpretable 3D Neural Object Volumes for Robust Conceptual Reasoning

 teaser

-Figure 1.
-We introduce CAVE - Concept Aware Volumes for Explanations.
-Left: We learn 3D object volumes, here cuboids, with concept representations.
-Each concept captures distinct local features of objects.
-Right: At inference, these concepts are matched with 2D image features, achieving robust and interpretable image classification.
+CAVE - Concept Aware Volumes for Explanations. (a) We learn 3D object volumes (left), here ellipsoids with concept representations .
+Each concept captures distinct local features of objects (color coded).
+At inference (right), these concepts are matched with 2D image features, achieving robust and interpretable image classification. (b) CAVE achieves the best robustness vs. interpretability tradeoff across methods (higher is better on both axes).
+Here, we measure robustness with vs. interpretability tradeoff across methods (higher is better on both axes).
+Here, we measure robustness with OOD accuracy (%), and interpretability with concept spatial localisation.

 Abstract